Frequently asked questions

 If donations in your country are fully tax-deductible, your pledge should be based on gross income; if donations are not tax-deductible for you (e.g. in Sweden), then it should be based on after-tax income.

-Spread the word!
-Share this link for a free download of The Life You Can Save with your friends, family, coworkers, and on social media.
+- Spreading the word – share a free download of The Life You Can Save book with your friends, family, coworkers, and on social media;